Linn da Quebrada: Life

 Lina Pereira was born in 1990 and grew up in a religious family of Jehovah's Witnesses in São Paulo.
 Her mother was a domestic worker from Alagoas, and her father left the family when she was 7 years old.

 Under the stage name Linn da Quebrada, Pereira's music became known in Brazil after she released a funk song titled Enviadescer in May 2016.
 The lyrics of the song made fun of cisgender and heterosexual men.
 Its initial success took place on YouTube.

 After Angela Davis praised Pereira's music and asked her to join the boycott of Israel, Pereira agreed to do so, stating that "music is also a response to the present [...] what we are living, what we are building and what we want to build".
 She was involved in founding the Associação de Travestis de Santo André.

 In 2021, at age 30, Pereira got breast implants.
 She described them to Universo Online as a symbol of transformation, saying that she wanted people to look at her and recognize her as a travesti.
 In 2022, she said she has a fluid sexuality.

+In 2022, Linn da Quebrada was a contestant on the 22nd season of the Brazilian reality show Big Brother Brasil, broadcast by TV Globo.